Lightstreamer/Lightstreamer-example-StockList-client-dotnet/README.md

 	* In the Search text box enter `Lightstreamer` and be sure to flag the *Include preliminary version* check-box
 	* Choose the Lightstreamer.DotNetStandard.Client last version then click `Install` and then `Ok`
 	* Check out that among the References of your project Lightstreamer_DotNet_Standard_Client was added.
-Repeat the above steps also for "log4net".
+Repeat the above steps also for "log4net" reference.

 ## See Also